FIFA 2000

 FIFA 2000 (titled FIFA 2000: Major League Soccer in North America) is a football simulation video game developed by EA Canada and published by Electronic Arts.
 It was the seventh game in the main FIFA series.
 The game was released for Microsoft Windows and PlayStation.
-A version was also released for the Game Boy Color, developed by Tiertex Design Studios and published by THQ.
+A version for the Game Boy Color was developed by Tiertex Design Studios and published by THQ.

 Game features

 Among the innovations for this edition of the series was the ability to play over consecutive seasons, giving the possibility of competing for promotion or relegation and qualification for European Cup competition.
 The US Major League Soccer was officially licensed for the first time, and was used as a subtitle for the North American release.

 Sound

-Commentary in the UK English release is provided by BBC television commentators John Motson, Mark Lawrenson and Chris Waddle.
+Commentary in the UK English release is provided by BBC television commentators John Motson and Mark Lawrenson.
 The commentary was recorded in a London studio, however for the first time in the series Motson visited the games developers in Vancouver, Canada to provide insights into the intricacies of the real-life game.
-The US English release features commentary from Phil Schoen and Julie Foudy from ESPN.
+The US English release features commentary from ESPN broadcaster Phil Schoen and US international Julie Foudy.
 Localised commentary exists for the German, Spanish, French, Italian, Hebrew, Japanese, Greek and Brazilian Portuguese releases.